w314/notes/javaNotes/javaQA.md

 ### 33 What is a package and why would we use one?

-- a `package` is a collection of classes, interfaces, and enums in a hierarchial manner.
+- a `package` is a collection of classes, interfaces, and enums in a hierarchical manner.
 - why?

   - keep your classes separate from the classes in the Java API